kbooz/Kbooz/README.md

 🛠️ Working as a Lead Web Engineer at [Gateway](https://github.com/Gateway-DAO/).

 🤓 Expertize on: Fullstack Javascript Development, focused on User Experience.
 React + NextJS, Typescript, NodeJS.
+Currently working with Rust :crab: